Nothocalais cuspidata (Prairie False Dandelion) - photos and description

 Similar species: Could be mistaken for Agoseris glauca (Common Yellow False Dandelion).
 However, Nothocalais cuspidata can be identified by its leaves which are folded inward, and has long white hairs on its leaf margins (Taxonomic Reminder for Recognizing Saskatchewan Plants).

-When and where photographed: The above photos were taken May 7th, and May 11th, dry grassy slope, Buffalo Grass Eco Reserve, about 200 km southeast of Regina, SK, and May 25th on a steep, grassland hillside, Qu'Appelle Valley, about 80 km west of our home in Regina, SK.
+When and where photographed: The above photos were taken May 7th, and May 11th, dry grassy slope, Buffalo Grass Eco Reserve, about 200 km southeast of Regina, SK, and May 5th and May 25th on a steep, grassland hillside, Qu'Appelle Valley, about 80 km west of our home in Regina, SK.